 - Quotes - Quotes are like tips from somebody else’s lips.
 They also have a high rate of retweets.
 As a bonus, I have found that adding a photograph of the person being quoted adds even more engagement, as it simply enhances the message and may trigger nostalgia.
 For example, if I tweet a Henry Ford quote, I post a black and white, grainy picture of him next to a Model-T.

 - Links - These types of tweets are the easiest to come by if you are an avid blog reader.
-Remember, the point here is to post intersting topics for your target audience, so this may involve monitoring blogs of topics that are of less interest to you, but definitely matter to your audience.
+Remember, the point here is to post interesting topics for your target audience, so this may involve monitoring blogs of topics that are of less interest to you, but definitely matter to your audience.
 If people see you as a curator of relevant news, they will follow you as not to miss out on good articles.

 - Comments - Twitter is a social platform, so jump in with comments on what other people are talking about.
 If someone posts a photo of something interesting, or talks about what they are doing this weekend, leave a comment!
 This is a great way to get to know your followers, and build up social engagement with your brand.
 Now, there is a word of warning here, don’t be overly self-promotional, as people will see right through your “friendliness” and may even unfollow you.